 This rule of thumb does not take into account assets, debts or profits.

-Calculation of company value:
+Calculation of business value:

 Net asset value = goodwill